StefanStoynov/hibernate/README.md

 FullTimeEmployee - will have a table -> columns: ID, SALARY ID - is a match with all the tables, this column is used for join Very complex query is used to retrieve all Employees (3 tables are joined)

+@MappedSuperclass - when we use this annotation we can NOT use @Entity annotation in the same class.
+Mappings are done for all subclasses, and no table is created for superclass.
+Completely eliminates inheritance relationship.
+Because Employee will be no more an Entity we have to create following methods into EmployeeRepository in order to retrieve all employees.

+    public List<PartTimeEmployee> retrieveAllPartTimeEmployees(){
+        return this.em.createQuery("select pe from PartTimeEmployee pe", PartTimeEmployee.class).getResultList();
+    }

+    public List<FullTimeEmployee> retrieveAllFullTimeEmployees(){
+        return this.em.createQuery("select fe from FullTimeEmployee fe", FullTimeEmployee.class).getResultList();
+    }

+Then we have to call them from HibernateApplication one after another.
+Employee - no table created
+A separate table will be created for PartTimeEmployee -> columns: ID, NAME, HOURLY_WAGE A separate table will be created for FullTimeEmployee -> columns: ID, NAME, SALARY